 Audit Fees: Audit Fees consist of fees billed for professional services performed by Mazars USA LLP for the audit of our annual financial statements, the review of interim consolidated financial statements, and related services.
-Mazars USA LLP provided audit services for our GAAP consolidated financial statements for our IPO and for our statutory-basis financial statements beginning with the year ended December 31, 2016.

 Audit-Related Fees: Audit Related Fees may consist of fees billed by an independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements.
-The 2018 amount includes work performed by Mazars USA LLP in connection with the NI Holdings, Inc. Employee Stock Ownership Plan.
+The 2020 and 2019 amounts include work performed by Mazars USA LLP in connection with the NI Holdings, Inc. Employee Stock Ownership Plan.